Aliiatt/Projects-/devops/hands-on/nexus/Nexus-01-creating-maven-and-docker-repositories/README.md

 - Install Java:
-Maven is Java based application, so to run Maven we have to install Java on the server.
+Nexus and Maven is Java based application, so to run Nexus and Maven we have to install Java on the server.

 ```
 sudo yum install java-1.8.0-openjdk -y